 Explore the Bible on Your PDA or Smartphone

 Nowhere is genuine understanding more important than in handling God’s word.
-In this article we will talk about how to understand the Bible more deeply as we read it with our mobile device.
+In this article we will talk about how to understand the Bible more deeply as we read it with our PDA.
 In particular, we will see how to use Olive Tree’s note taking and highlighting tools to preserve the insights that we receive while reading.

 A good reader is someone who understands what he or she is reading.
 Such a reader grasps the thought of the writer in the way the writer intended it to be understood.

 As a teacher of middle school and high school students, I know that a great many young people love to read; nonetheless, there are many others who complain that reading is boring.
 I agree with these students that nothing is more boring than staring at black letters on a white page without seeing the “film,” so to speak.
 Sometimes I think about what the factors are that cause some people to understand what they are reading while others do not.